 Braleckan house is a great central base with good road access to places such as Oban, Fort William, Loch Lomond and the Trossachs.
 There is also the whole of the Mull of Kintyre to explore to the south and wonderful scenery and history in the immediate vicinity without having to travel too far.

 Please note: while we make every effort to be as accurate as possible, the actual position of the cottage indicated on the map above and the proximity of the amenities in the Local Info section cannot be guaranteed to be precise and should be used as a guide only.

 Sitting room with wood-burning stove and TV/DVD

-Large kitchen/dining room with fridge/freezer, cooker, oven, dishwasher, microwave, etc
+Large kitchen/dining room with fridge/freezer, induction hob and electric oven, dishwasher, microwave, etc

 Utility room with washing machine and tumble dryer

-Double bedroom (king-size) with en suite bath and shower over, WC and wash basin
+Double bedroom (king-size) with en suite shower room with WC and wash basin

 TV room (accessed via downstairs double bedroom)

 Bathroom with bath, separate shower, WC and wash basin.

 - Sets of towels